lambdahuang/FlashRoute/README.md

 `--split_ttl` Specify initial TTL to start Scan.
 By default, 16.

 `--granularity` Specify the granularity of the scan.
 For example, if this value is set to 24, FlashRoute will scan one address per /24 prefix.
-The range of this value is [1, 32].
+The range of this value is [0, 32] for Ipv4.
 By default, 24.
 Caveat: this value will affect the memory footprint and the network probes and time usage of a scan.
+For Ipv6, the range of this value is [0, 128].

 `--prober_type` The type of prober.
 Options: udp, udp_idempotent.